-The initial single-character string in each entry defines the character you have to press after the dispatcher command C-c a in order to access the command.
+The initial string in each entry defines the keys you have to press after the dispatcher command C-c a in order to access the command.
+Usually this will be just a single character, but if you have many similar commands, you can also define two-letter combinations where the first character is the same in several combinations and serves as a prefix key7.
 The second parameter is the search type, followed by the string or regular expression to be used for the matching.
 The example above will therefore define: